Agentic UAVs: LLM-Driven Autonomy with Integrated Tool-Calling and Cognitive Reasoning: Conclusion

 \section{Conclusion}

 This work proposed the \textit{Agentic UAVs} framework, a five-layer architecture that integrates LLM-driven reasoning, perception, and ecosystem interaction to advance UAV autonomy beyond rule-based paradigms.
 Experimental validation in realistic SAR scenarios demonstrated significant gains in contextual understanding, decision-making, and autonomous intervention, confirming that computational overhead is offset by actionable intelligence and reduced operator dependence.
-While encouraging, challenges remain in minimizing latency, ensuring reliability under diverse mission conditions, and addressing safety and security in multi-agent operations.
-Future research should explore hybrid local–cloud deployments, scalable swarm cognition, and field validation to transition agentic UAVs from simulated prototypes to operationally robust aerial agents.